sylmarien/openstack-install-notes/Keystone.md

     `[database]`
     `...`
     `connection = mysql://keystone:KEYSTONE_DBPASS@controller/keystone`
-    where KEYSTONE_DBPASS is the password dor the database.
+    where _KEYSTONE_DBPASS_ is the password for the database.
     3. Set the logging to verbose for troubleshooting purpose (optional):
     `[DEFAULT]`
     `...`